A Few of My Favorite Things: My Packing List

 USB Charging Cords Invest in some extra long charging cords for your phone, e-reader, tablet, etc. They are a lifesaver when your lodging only has one outlet on the opposite side of the room, or when the only outlet available in the airport is feet away from the nearest chair, and for charging on planes too.
 I use 6’6” long nylon braided ones that are fast charging, by BrexLink.

 Battery Packs This one may seem obvious, but when I travel, I never pack a day bag without one I never want to risk not being able to take pictures or find my way home because of a dead phone or camera!
 It is worth investing in one that lasts for multiple charges and charges quickly.
 This is the RavPower battery pack I travel with.

-Day Backpack I like to pack a lightweight daypack so I have the ability to be hands free and still carry along everything I may need for the day.
+Day Backpack I like to pack a lightweight daypack so I can be hands-free and still carry along everything I may need for the day.
 Almost all of my trips have some hiking, biking, climbing up temple stairs or ruins, etc where a small backpack is easier than a purse.
-I love my Arcteryx Index 15 Backpack because despite being compact and lightweight it still has a couple zip pockets for organization, a pouch for a water bladder and thick enough straps that they don’t dig into you.
+I love my Arcteryx Index 15 Backpack because despite being compact and lightweight it still has a couple of zip pockets for organization, a pouch for a water bladder, and thick enough straps that they don’t dig into you.
 It’s not waterproof but it repels water well too.
 It also packs into its own pocket.